What the heck is \(\chi^2\) anyway?

 Remark

-Unlike least squares which was purely a optimization problem that fits curves to a given set of data, \(\chi^2\) fitting additionally accounts for the errors the data might carry.
+Unlike least squares which was purely an optimization problem that fits curves to a given set of data, \(\chi^2\) fitting additionally accounts for the errors the data carries.
 Basically, \(\chi^2\) fitting is an optimization problem with statistics.

 To work with \(\chi^2\), we first need some important ideas from statistics so we’ll start here.
 If you want to skip to using it, then click how to use \(\chi^2\) goodness of fit.